DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 in the USA

-will not encourage additional unauthorized immigration,
+did not encourage additional unauthorized immigration,

-because DACA requires at least 5 years
+because DACA required at least 5 years

 of continuous presence in the USA up to and including June 15, 2012.